Masao Abe: A Zen view of time

-By realization through Zen practice of the Buddhist teaching of the impermanence of all things (Skt: anātman) (Jpn: mujō), we come to experience that we are living-dying at each and every moment.
-"If we grasp our lives not objectively from without but subjectively from within, we are not moving from life to death but are in the midst of this process of living-dying."
-By a careful reading of Dōgen (1200–1253) and a watchful understanding of the inner sense of time, Abe learns and teaches how the objectification of time can alienate us from our own experience of its impermanence.
+According to this scholar, realization through Zen practice of the Buddhist teaching of the impermanence of all things (Sanskrit: anātman; Japanese: mujō) leads practitioners to understand life as a continuous process of living and dying at every moment.
+From this perspective, when life is grasped subjectively from within rather than objectively from without, it is not seen as a movement from life to death but as an ongoing experience of living-dying.
+Drawing on a careful reading of Dōgen (1200–1253) and an attentive interpretation of the inner sense of time, Abe argues that the objectification of time can alienate individuals from their lived experience of impermanence.

 Dōgen puzzled over a seeming contradiction in Buddhism.
 All sentient beings are originally enlightened, yet Buddhist teachings "arouse the longing for enlightenment" in those who hear it.
 If we do religious practice we may become enlightened due to an "acquired awakening" yet "original awakening" is ours "before our parents were born".
 Dōgen rejects as naturalistic fallacy a theory of "original awakening" that would equate a given human self-consciousness with genuine enlightenment.
 Also Dōgen rejects the idea that practice is a means to the goal of enlightenment.
 The process of enlightenment is undertaken by Zen practice, but the process itself becomes enlightenment, i.e., the path is the way of awakening.
 Abe quotes Dōgen: "In the Buddha Dharma, practice and realization are identical.
 [O]ne's initial negotiating of the Way in itself is the whole of original realization.
 Thus, even while directed to practice, one is told not to anticipate a realization apart from practice, because practice points directly to original realization."